mccoy-devs/mccoy/docs/quickstart.rst

 Configure your project
 ----------------------

 Due to the large diversity in possible phylodynamic analyses, you will almost certainly need to customise the McCoy project to fit your needs.
 McCoy has been designed so that as much of that customisation as possible can be made using the project ``config.yaml`` or command line arguments.

 The default config file looks something like this:

+.. highlight:: yaml

 .. literalinclude:: ../mccoy/config/config.yaml
    :caption: Config options applied to all workflow rules